 If you already have your teaching certificate, you can complete the program in about 36 credit hours, depending which track you choose.
 If you don’t, you’ll take an extra practicum and take about 48 credit hours to complete the program.

-Creighton’s online master’s in School Counseling and Preventative Mental Health is highly customizable, allowing you to choose the proper path to meet your academic, personal and career goals.
+Creighton’s online master’s in School Counseling and Preventive Mental Health is highly customizable, allowing you to choose the proper path to meet your academic, personal and career goals.
 Specialization options include Elementary School Counseling, Secondary School Counseling or PK-12 Guidance Counseling.

 This program includes a 600-hour internship that meets the Nebraska school counseling certification requirements.
 Students from states other than Nebraska are responsible for determining the certification requirements for their state and will work with their adviser to meet those requirements.
 Curriculum is based on the standards identified within the American School Counselor Association (ASCA) national model.